kopyl/instagram-downloader/README.md

 # Instagram video and photo downloader
+*With user cookies and headers for downloading*

+### Features:
+- Video downloads
+- Pictures downloads
+- Ads downloads
+- History of downloads
+- Downloads with Share Extension (Share to -> Instagram dl)

 ### Here is a video demo on how it works:
 <video src="https://github.com/user-attachments/assets/fda935e4-886e-4666-9bee-7e94debdf1ae" width="300" controls></video>